• Skip to primary navigation

 Prepare the vegetables

 Prick the potatoes a few times with a fork and place them on a baking tray in a hot oven for 20 to 30 minutes (depending on the size) until you can pierce them almost to the centre with a fork.
-Don’t allow them to cook until they are completely soft – they should offer a bit of resistance when you pierce them.
+Don't allow them to cook until they are completely soft - they should offer some resistance when you pierce them.
 Set the potatoes aside to cool.

 While the potatoes are baking, peel and chop the vegetables and mince the garlic.
 Because this dish is made with ground beef, you don’t want large chunks of vegetables, so cut them into approximately half-inch (or just over 1cm) dice.